Factsheets and clarifying notes

 Please note that the Accessible Information Forum is free to join and participate in – there is no membership fee.
 However other forums hosted by PiF do incur a fee, hence the reference to payment in some of areas of the website and registration process.

-In electronic systems which use SNOMED CT, Read v2 or CTV3 codes, such information MUST be recorded using the coded data items associated with the subsets defined by this standard.
+In electronic systems which use SNOMED CT, Read v2 or CTV3 codes, information about patients’, service users’, parents’ and carers’ information and communication needs MUST be recorded using the coded data items associated with the subsets defined by this Standard.

 Glossary of information formats and communication types

 Two e-Learning modules have been developed in association with Health Education England: The Accessible Information Standard: Introduction and The Accessible Information Standard: Towards Excellence.

 The Centre for Pharmacy Postgraduate Education has produced an e-learning package for pharmacists.

 Disability Matters have created an elearning package, ‘Disability Matters for the Accessible Information Standard‘ to help staff improve their understanding of disability, and the information and communication needs of people with disabilities.